Endurance Test Training

 Read the detail below, but also watch the video of the 2010 Endurance Trial to see what its really like !

-For those who have a dog 2 years and maximum of 8 years of age they can train and enter our Endurance Test held in late June at Cherry Lake Reserve, Civic Parade, ALTONA.
+For those who have a dog 2 years and maximum of 8 years of age they can train and enter our Endurance Test held in late June (Venue as advertised in schedule each year).
 The course is set up over three different surfaces by the judge of the test and competitors can run with their dog or can ride a bike.
 If they ride a bike the dog must run on a loose lead beside the bike and have to be trained to do so.
 If they are not then that can lead to handlers being pulled off their bikes and sometimes getting injured badly.
 The course is carried out in three sections– a short obedience exercise is carried our then distance of 8 kms followed by rest and vet check, then 6kms followed by rest and vet check, and finally 6kms and rest and vet check finishing up with another short obedience session.
 If the dog remains sound and passes all tests and checks then they are awarded their Endurance Title and receive a pass card and sash at presentations.

 Training for the Endurance Test